 Silent Spaces at Trengwainton Garden

-In a world where most of us are constantly 'connected' to our phones and other mobile devices, at Trengwainton we're delighted to partner with the Silent Space charity by setting aside two areas of the garden for quiet contemplation and connection to nature.
+In a world where most of us are constantly 'connected' to our phones and other mobile devices, at Trengwainton we're delighted to partner with the Silent Space charity by setting aside an area of the garden for quiet contemplation and connection to nature.

 An invitation to be quiet